nahyeon00/Character-Hallucination-Benchmark/README.md

-# Character-Hallucination-Benchmark
+# CHARM:CharacterHallucinationforMulticulturalRolePlayBenchmark

-This is the official repository of Character Hallucination Benchmark
+This is the official repository of CHARM

 This repository provides the benchmark, character profiles, prompts for data construction, and prompts for experiments and analysis.